IQSS/dataverse/doc/sphinx-guides/source/api/sword.rst

 - Deaccessioning is no longer supported.
 An alternative is being developed at https://github.com/IQSS/dataverse/issues/778

-- The Service Document will show a single Account Terms of Use rather than root level and dataverse level Deposit Terms of Use per https://github.com/IQSS/dataverse/issues/551#issuecomment-60762177
+- The Service Document will show a single API Terms of Use rather than root level and dataverse level Deposit Terms of Use.

 New features as of v1.1
 -----------------------